muratk5n/thirdwave/en/README.md

 structured the whole thing differently, basically an entire building became a reflector.

-3K Celcius is a good chunk of energy to generate clean fuel.
+3K Celcius is a good chunk of energy to generate clean fuel with.

 Wiki: "The solar furnace of Uzbekistan was built in 1981, and is located 45 kilometers away from Tashkent city.
 The furnace is the